 October 21, 2008

-Just a few weeks ago, the leaves were turning from green into brilliant reds, oranges and browns; the temperature was a balmy 20 degrees celsius and there was not a cloud in the sky for three days straight – it was a perfect weekend to celebrate Thanksgiving.
+Just a few weeks ago, the leaves were turning from green into brilliant reds, oranges and browns; the temperature was a balmy 20 degrees celsius and there was not a cloud in the sky for three days straight.
+It was a perfect Thanksgiving weekend.

 For many of us, this holiday involves getting together with the family to enjoy the last few days of nice weather.
 It also means pumpkin pie, apples and spice, carving up a large bird, talking about the latest topic (politics, sports, trends etc.) and then proceeding to sleep off the fourteen pounds we just ate.